jimasp/behave-vsc/README.md

 ## Advanced project configuration

-- Feature/Step discovery is based on the behave config `paths` setting and the extension `behaveWorkingDirectory` setting.
-If you have a non-standard project structure, then you can use these settings to configure the extension to find your features and steps.
+- Feature/Step discovery is based on the behave configuration file `paths` setting and/or the extension `behaveWorkingDirectory` setting.
+If you have a non-standard project structure, then you can use either/both of these settings to configure the extension to find your features and steps folders.

+- Remember that if present, your `environment.py` file must be a sibling of your `steps` folder.

+- Note that the extension ignores files in the following folders (or their default values):
+  - `files.exclude`
+  - `files.watcherExclude`
+  - `search.exclude`

 - If your behave working directory is not the same as your project directory, then you can set the `behaveWorkingDirectory` to specify a project-relative path to the behave working directory.
 In terms of feature/step autodiscovery, this will then make the working directory act as the project root.
 Alternatively, you can set the `paths` setting in a behave config file in your project-root.